David-Adeleye/Credit-Card-Fraud-Detection/README.md

-This project invollved the use of machine learning for credit card fraud detection
+This project involved the use of machine learning for credit card fraud detection